pratishthasingh1/MechaCar_Statistical_Analysis/README.md

 A study design to show how MechaCar performs against the competition.
 To serve the interest of a consumer, I would test cost and city or highway fuel efficiency.

 The null hypothesis for this would be:
-There is no difference between MechaCar and competition in terms of cost.
+* There is no difference between MechaCar and competition in terms of cost.
-OR : There is no difference between MechaCar and competition in terms of city fuel efficiency.
+* OR : There is no difference between MechaCar and competition in terms of city fuel efficiency.
-OR:  There is no difference between MechaCar and competition in terms of highway fuel efficiency.
+* OR:  There is no difference between MechaCar and competition in terms of highway fuel efficiency.
 The alternative hypothesis for this would be:
-MechaCar is more affordable compared to the competition when we look at the different.
+* MechaCar is more affordable compared to the competition when we look at the different fuel efficiencies.
-OR : MechaCar has better city fuel efficiency compared to the competition for each of the levels.
+* OR : MechaCar has better city fuel efficiency compared to the competition for each of the levels after driving at least 10 miles.
-OR:  MechaCar has better highway fuel efficiency compared to the competition.
+* OR:  MechaCar has better highway fuel efficiency compared to the competitionafter driving at least 40 miles.

 For each of the variables above, I would test how city fuel efficiency (or highway fuel efficiency) affects cost for each of the cars to determine which car is most cost effective.